seryang/newShare/README.md

 - NAVER corp.
 'Software Membership 5th' Final Project

-> Account for Project
+> Introduction

 - Edit your Paper, Edit your Agenda !

-- You can see a various articles.
-Also, you can make a newspaper only for you.
+- You can see lots of various articles, and also you can create a newspaper with your own taste.

 > Use skill